Mounikak23/customer-api/ReadMe.md

 # Customer Rest Api Execution Steps
+* download the given code base or clone to your local machine
-* Go to root directory of the app
+* go to root directory of the app
+* build the project using cmd "mvn clean install"
 * java -jar target/customer-api-1.0.0.jar

 # Links